 Telephone: (07) 3007 3718

-John is one of the founding partners of Mahoney Lawyers and is now the firm’s managing partner.
+John is one of the founding partners of Mahoney Lawyers and is now the firm’s chairman of the board.

 John holds a Bachelor of Laws being admitted as a lawyer in 1978, and also admitted in New South Wales in 1990.
 After 9 years in his own specialist Property Law practice, John accepted an offer to join a city based law firm in January 1991.
 He headed the property division of that firm until he established Mahoney Lawyers in 2002.